Are you feeling stressed? You’re not alone.

 Try starting a nightly routine of turning your phone off an hour before you hit the sack.

 Turning off your phone before bed will reduce distractions and anxious thoughts.
 It will also give your eyes a break from blue light radiation.
-If you’re considering supplements, feel free to to talk to your doctor to see what’s right for you.
+If you’re considering supplements, feel free to talk to your doctor to see what’s right for you.

 Stop hitting snooze!